Dasharo/docs/docs/variants/msi_z690/memory-hcl.md

       down list.

 DDR4 DIMMs include a SPD ROM which can have up to 4 SPD Profiles.
-Each SPD Profile contains data for a combination of Speed (MHz), Timmings and Voltage than the module is factory rated to run at.
+Each SPD Profile contains data for a combination of Speed (MHz), Timings and Voltage that the module is factory rated to run at.
 These SPD Profiles can be considered either JEDEC standard or XMP (Overclocking).
 Currently, Dasharo only loads the JEDEC standard profile and ignores the XMP ones.